flynn-buc/PrintablePreparedStatement/README.md

 Decorator for JDBC PreparedStatement, prints queries in readable format

 # Installation
-Copy the file into your project (jar and maven dependency will be coming in the future)
+Copy the file into your project (jar and maven dependency may be coming in the future)
 # Usage
 ## To instantiate
 ```